HashkeyHSK/whale-staking/docs/TECHNICAL_FAQ.md

 ---

-### Q11: Why does Premium Staking require whitelist?
+### Q11: Why does  require whitelist?

-**A:** Premium Staking targets whales and institutions, requires approval.
+**A:**  targets whales and institutions, requires approval.

 - Need admin to add your address to whitelist
-- Only whitelisted users can participate in Premium Staking
+- Only whitelisted users can participate in
 - Please contact admin to apply for whitelist

 ---